carbonell/Shippings-Demo/README.md

 ## Shipments - Demo
-A little Demo for NGroot.
-To Run this project, make sure to have SQL Server Installed.
-And  Then run:
+This project is a very basic Demo for NGroot.
+To Run it, make sure to have SQL Server Installed and  Then run:

 ```bash
 dotnet restore